-This guide will walk you through the key differentiators of each intermediary, and provide guidance about what to look for in a professional, and what to expect during the sell process.
-Additionally, you will learn why selling without a transaction professional may be tempting, but could prove to be a costly mistake.
+This guide will walk you through the key differentiators of each intermediary, including what to look for in a professional and what to expect during the selling process.
+Furthermore, you will learn why selling without a transaction professional may be tempting—but could prove to be a costly mistake.

-Investment banks are separated into two categories: boutique investment banking firms and bulge bracket firms.
-Boutique investment banks work with businesses considered to be in the middle market range, usually valued between $10 and $500 million; while bulge bracket firms focus on deals with companies valued greater than $500 million.
+Investment banks can be classified in two categories: Boutique investment banking firms work with businesses in the middle market range, usually valued between $10 and $500 million.
+Bulge bracket firms, in comparison, focus on deals with companies valued at greater than $500 million.

 Qualifications and Licensing

-You will also want to research the qualifications and past successes of various investment bankers is a must.
-Look at both educational history and professional experience, as prior work in the finance industry or entrepreneurial experience affords the investment banker solid skills and knowledge to provide accurate guidance throughout the sale process.
-Review their accreditations and membership associations.
-These can provide added skills and a network of connections.
-You should also research their successfully completed transactions understanding the number and the value of the transactions.
-This should give you an indication as to whether they are familiar with your industry and have the expertise to close your transaction.
+As you explore the options available to you, researching the qualifications and past successes of various investment bankers is a must.
+Look at both educational history and professional experience, as prior work in the finance industry or entrepreneurial experience affords an investment banker the solid skill set and knowledge required to provide accurate guidance throughout the sale process.
+Also be sure to review accreditations and association memberships, which can bring added skills and a network of connections.
+Finally, examine any successfully completed transactions to gain insight on the number and value of those transactions.
+All this information should give you an indication as to whether your chosen investment banker is familiar with your industry and has the expertise to close your transaction favorably.

 Equally important when considering various investment bankers for your transaction is understanding the regulatory licenses they hold.
-The investment banking profession is regulated by both the Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).
-Investment bankers are required to pass the Series 79 Exam also known as the Investment Banking Representative Qualification Examination.
-This exam “measures the degree to which each candidate possesses the knowledge needed to perform the critical functions of an investment banking representative,” including “advising on or facilitating debt or equity offerings through a private placement or public offering, and advising or facilitating mergers and acquisitions, tender offers, financial restructurings and asset sales.”
-You can easily determine if a person or firm is licensed through FINRA is easy to do by searching the names through http://brokercheck.finra.org/ and entering the names.
+The investment banking profession is regulated by both the Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA), and investment bankers are required to pass the Investment Banking Representative Exam, also known as the Series 79.
+According to FINRA, this exam “measures the degree to which each candidate possesses the knowledge needed to perform the critical functions of an investment banking representative,” which includes “advising on or facilitating debt or equity offerings through a private placement or public offering” as well as mergers and acquisitions, tender offers, financial restructurings, and asset sales.
+Determining whether a person or firm is licensed through FINRA is easy to do by searching the names through http://brokercheck.finra.org/.

-Once you have vetted the investment banker’s qualifications, you need to determine the trust level you have with this person and their firm.
-When hiring an investment banker, you are most likely putting your biggest financial asset in their hands.
-You must be able to speak honestly about your goals and expectations and feel that the investment banker has you and your company’s best interests at heart is crucial to a successful sale process.
+Once you have vetted the investment banker’s qualifications and licenses, you need to ascertain your level of trust in this person and the firm overall.
+When hiring an investment banker, you are most likely putting your biggest financial asset in their hands, so speak honestly about your goals and expectations.
+Feeling that the investment banker has your and your company’s best interests at heart is crucial to a successful sale process.

-The key thing to remember when dealing with an M&A advisor is to be sure you know whether or not the M&A advisor is properly licensed to sell a company in your state, especially if your transaction involves securities.
-And of course, as stated earlier, you must properly evaluate the skills and experience level of anyone you plan to hire to give you guidance about the future of your business.
+When dealing with an M&A advisor, be sure you know whether this individual is properly licensed to sell a company in your state, especially if your transaction involves securities.
+And of course, as stated earlier, you must properly evaluate the skills and experience level of anyone you plan to hire for guidance about the future of your business.

-Business brokers are generally hired to sell smaller businesses valued at less than $5 million, such as restaurants, small manufacturing shops, print shops, etc. The ‘business broker’ most likely has a real estate agent/brokers license.
-These brokers can only sell the assets of the business, and are not allowed to receive a fee in a stock transaction.
+A business brokers is generally hired to sell smaller businesses—those valued at less than $5 million, such as restaurants, small manufacturing shops, print shops, etc.—and most likely has a real estate agent/broker’s license.
+These brokers can only sell the business’s assets and are not allowed to facilitate or receive a fee in a stock transaction.

-Because small businesses are usually less complex, the process to sell them is fairly simple.
-A business broker will assist you in establishing an asking price for your business, and typically takes a passive approach to selling the company by listing the company online or in a newspaper.
-However, some business brokers may have ready contacts and be able to quickly make an introduction.
+Because small businesses are usually less complex, the process to sell them is relatively simple.
+A business broker will assist you in establishing an asking price for your business, and typically takes a passive approach to selling by listing the company online or in a newspaper.
+Some business brokers have ready contacts, however, and may be equipped to make an introduction quickly.
 As with selling any business, the time it takes to find a buyer can vary.
-The fees charged by the business broker are then determined based on a percentage (usually 5-10%) of the sale price of the business.
+The business broker then charges a fee based on a percentage (usually 5% to 10%) of the business’s sale price.

 Higher Deal Valuations

-Reviewing 4,468 acquisitions of private companies during the period 1980–2010 the authors of this report found, on average, sale price premiums for transactions overseen by an investment banker were on average 27% to 37% greater than transactions for private sellers who did not employ an investment banker.
+In reviewing 4,468 acquisitions of private companies during the period 1980–2010, the authors of this report found that sale price premiums for transactions overseen by an investment banker were on average 27% to 37% greater than transactions for private sellers who did not employ a transaction professional.

-The report concludes the mere use of an investment banker can drive competition to create more negotiating influence.
-“Previous studies find that bargaining power is a significant determinant of the magnitude of private company valuations.
+The report concludes that the mere use of an investment banker can drive competition to create more negotiating influence, stating, “Previous studies find that bargaining power is a significant determinant of the magnitude of private company valuations.
 A key determinant of the seller’s bargaining power is the number of competing bids it receives.”

-This deal competition phenomenon occurs even when no real competition exists.
-According to the study “An M&A advisor can influence the attitude and assumptions of bidders.
+This phenomenon occurs even when no real competition exists.
+According to the study, “An M&A advisor can influence the attitude and assumptions of bidders.
 If a seller only has one strategic buyer interested in purchasing the company, using an M&A advisor can give the prospective buyer the impression that there are competing strategic buyers against which it must compete to acquire the seller.”

 Better Negotiated Terms

-While the final selling price is important, it isn’t the only factor to be considered.
-The study points out business owners who use investment bankers get better deals when using investment bankers.
+While the final selling price is important, it isn’t the only factor you should consider.
+As the 2018 study points out, business owners get better deals when using investment bankers.
 That’s because investment bankers:

-With so much at stake, hiring the right professional to sell your business is essential.
-Take time to know the professionals and what they can offer you.
-Hiring the right professional at the right time can help you determine steps to take to shore up your company in advance of selling your business so that you are in the best position to realize the most profitable outcome when you do sell.
+With so much at stake, hiring the most suitable professional to sell your business is essential.
+Take the time to learn about your options and what each professional can offer you.
+The right professional at the right time can help you take steps to shore up your company before a sale, and position you to realize the most profitable outcome.

 Transaction Professional Quick Reference Guide